mccleary/Photoshop-Site/README.md

 # Site mockup from Photoshop Image File

-Single page, personal website created from a Photoshop image file using only HTML & CSS
+Single page, personal website created from a Photoshop image file using HTML & CSS

 * First: Set up your files (html, css, img)
 * Next: Retrieve images from Photoshop file for your img folder